allantestaten/regression-exercises/README.md

 # Initial Thoughts

-Customer churn is more likely to occur based on the services they recieve and contract type.
+Home value will depend heavily on the bedrooms, bathrooms and square footage of the home.

 # The Plan